-Four Rochester residents were among the first in the country to receive the new coronavirus (COVID-19) vaccine at Rochester General Hospital (RGH) this week as part of the clinical trial's third and final phase.
+Four Rochester residents were among the first in the country to receive the new coronavirus (COVID-19) vaccine at Rochester General Hospital (RGH) as part of the clinical trial's third and final phase.
 RGH is one of four sites nationwide participating in the study, alongside the University of Rochester Medical Center, developed by Pfizer and BioNTech.

 The four individuals range in age from 26 to 74 and have a variety of occupations, confirmed Edward Walsh, MD, member of the Infectious Diseases Unit at Rochester General Hospital and a professor in the Department of Medicine (Infectious Diseases) at URMC.